5 WAYS TO MAINTAIN YOUR WORKPLACE CULTURE REMOTELY

 - Trust your team

-While remote working may pose challenges at first, particularly to those who don’t have experience working or managing in this way, there is a lot to gain by trusting your team.
-Try to avoid micromanaging to compensate for face to face time, which can be counterproductive.
-In return, your team will appreciate the trust you put in them and your working relationship will remain untainted.
+While remote working may pose challenges at first, particularly to those who don’t have experience working or managing in this way, there is a lot to gain by trusting your team, says Grant.

-Ultimately, the flexibility of working remotely can be empowering for your employees.
+“While remote working may be a necessity in Singapore during this uncertain period of time, the flexibility of working remotely can be empowering for your employees.
 If they are trusted and empowered to work in the interests of your organisation, you can get to a place where culture influences mindset.
-When you achieve this, location no longer matters, and you’ll be able to manage your team while maintaining your company culture.
+When you achieve this, location no longer matters and you’ll be able to manage your team while maintaining your company culture.”